 But when it comes to little ones, is it ok to use a floating device when in the water?

-Here are our tips from our experienced Just Swimming Swim School Coordinators and teaching staff on the most commonly used swimming aids in Australia:
+Here are our tips from our experienced Just Swimming Swim School Coordinators and teaching staff on the most commonly used swimming aids and floating devices for children in Australia

 The Arm Floaties